 National Park Halo Predator Control Project

-The Trust successfully applied to the DOC Community Conservation Fund in 2020 for their Predator Control Project.
+The Trust successfully applied to the DOC Community Conservation Fund in 2020 and the Lotteries Environment and Heritage 2020 Fund for their Predator Control Project.

-Controlling and eradicating introduced pest plants is an important part of protecting habitats where native species can thrive.
-The photo to the left shows an Old Mans Beard seedling (Clematis vitalba) in a mature Beech forest in the Riwaka Resurgence area of Kahurangi National Park.
-Left uncontrolled this vine will spread throughout the forest changing the ecology and the forest canopy.
+Controlling and eradicating introduced pest plants is an important part of restoring and protecting habitats where native species can thrive.
+The photo to the left shows an Old Mans Beard seedling (Clematis vitalba) a Class 2 species in a mature Beech forest in the Riuwaka Resurgence area of Kahurangi National Park.
+Old Mans Beard requires intensive annual control, left uncontrolled this vine will spread throughout the forest changing the ecology and the forest canopy.

 Last September the Trust tidied the Hawke's Lookout entrance and cleared an area for native plantings which were protected with biodegradable sleeves purchased for the Trust by Ravensdown.
 PPE gear was also provided by Ravensdown.
 The Network Tasman Trust provided the funds to purchase the equipment needed to carry out the work.